 We are offering the common units described in this prospectus supplement and the accompanying prospectus through the underwriters named below.
-Citigroup Global Markets Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Barclays Capital Inc. and Wells Fargo Securities, LLC are acting as joint book-running managers.
+Wells Fargo Securities, LLC, Barclays Capital Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Citigroup Global Markets Inc., and Morgan Stanley & Co.
+Incorporated are acting as joint book-running managers.

-Subject to the terms and conditions in the underwriting agreement dated the date of this prospectus supplement, which we will file as an exhibit to a Current Report on Form 8-K following the pricing of this offering, each underwriter named below has agreed to purchase from us the number of common units set forth opposite the underwriter's name.
+Subject to the terms and conditions set forth in the underwriting agreement dated the date of this prospectus supplement, which we will file as an exhibit to a Current Report on Form 8-K following the pricing of this offering, the underwriters named below have agreed to purchase, and we have agreed to sell to each underwriter named below, the number of common units set forth opposite the underwriter's name.

 Underwriter Number of Common Units

-Citigroup Global Markets Inc.
+Wells Fargo Securities, LLC 640,000

+Barclays Capital Inc. 640,000

 Merrill Lynch, Pierce, Fenner & Smith

-Incorporated
+Incorporated 640,000

-Barclays Capital Inc.

-Wells Fargo Securities, LLC
+Citigroup Global Markets Inc. 640,000

+Morgan Stanley & Co.
+Incorporated 640,000

-Total 2,500,000
+Total 3,200,000